MarcoBrian/MarcoBrianJekyll/_pages/about.md

 ---
+layout: archive
+permalink : /about/
 title: "About"
-permalink: /about/
-___

-I am a third year computer science student studying at HKU.
+---

+Hello I am Marco